Skip to main content

 Injury reporting changes made by federal OSHA adopted or to be adopted by Minnesota OSHA

 Maintaining an accurate OSHA log of recordable work-related injuries and illnesses is an important skill that benefits employers, workers, safety professionals and government agencies.
-The Department of Labor and Industry (DLI) offers free, introductory-level training seminars about OSHA recordkeeping requirements.
+The Department of Labor and Industry (DLI) is offering two free, introductory-level training seminars about OSHA recordkeeping requirements in January.

 There is no cost to attend the training online via Microsoft Teams, but registration is required.